 Waynesboro VA 22980

-We are now producing safaris into Botswana and Zimbabwe, and in particular to the Chobe National Park, located in north-eastern Botswana, and to Hwange National Park in western Zimbabwe on the border of Botswana.
-Hwange is Zimbabwe's largest national park, covering an area of over 14,500 sq. kms.
-The park holds over 400 species of birds, and the largest variety of animals including elephant, giraffe, zebra, buffalo, hyena, lion, leopard, cheetah, and a variety of antelope such as Sable, Kudu, and Impala.
-In both of these parks there are elephants by the tens of thousands - literally!!
-Further, we are including a visit to Victoria Falls - one of the Seven Natural Wonders of the World, 3-times the size of Niagara Falls, and located on the Zambezi River at the border between Botswana and Zimbabwe.
+B/Z – Botswana/Zimbabwe: We are now producing very successful safaris into Botswana and Zimbabwe, and in particular to the Chobe National Park, located in north-eastern Botswana.
+We see hundreds of species of birds, and one of the largest variety of animals including elephant, giraffe, zebra, buffalo, hyena, lion, leopard, cheetah, and a variety of antelope.
+We include a visit to Victoria Falls - one of the Seven Natural Wonders of the World, 3-times larger than Niagara Falls, and located on the Zambezi River near the border between Botswana and Zimbabwe.
 And there is a possibility of viewing the Falls from a helicopter.